 Discussion

-The action item tonight relates to the Study for proposed CRA Area No. 13 in central Grand Island as shown below.
-The study was prepared for 2.16 acres, of all of which can be annexed into the Grand Island City Limits
+The action item tonight relates to the Study for proposed CRA Area No. 13R in central Grand Island as shown below.
+The study was prepared for 1.26 acres, of all of which is in Grand Island City Limits